JasselD/JasselNotes/DSA revision/Hash Table.md

 - ![[Pasted image 20241104154724.png]]

 **Chaining
 - Maintain a table of singly linked lists.
 Elements that collide are just put into the linked list.
-Since order is not important, new
+Since order is not important, newer elements get put at the beginning of linked list

+**Overflow Area
+- Elements that collide are placed into an overflow area with a link from the element that alrea